 Participation in the Commonwealth Games in 2014

-Commonwealth Games – international competitions from the countries of the Commonwealth of Nations (Great Britain and mainly its former colonies), which are held every four years
+Commonwealth Games – international competitions from the countries of the Commonwealth of Nations.
+It called Great Britain and mainly its former colonies.
+They are held every four years.

 In 2014, Michelle took part in the Commonwealth Games 2014.
-Despite the fact that she took the 5th place, her popularity grew even more.
+She took the 5th place.
+But Her popularity grew even more.
 She was proud to be the 2nd fastest runner in Australia.
-Moreover, she was still very young and was still ahead.
+She was still very young and was still ahead.

 Popularity in Australia

-She was a guest at one of the episodes of the Top Gear television show in 2014, in which her task was to overtake a sports car.
+She was a guest at one of the episodes of the Top Gear television talk show in 2014.
+Her task was to overtake a sports car there.
 It was not possible to do this, but the audience, of course, rejoiced at her presence.
 You can see this in a video below.

-Preparing for an Australian runner competition Michelle Jenneke is no different from other athletes: regular running and training at the gym.
-On the day of the competition she always runs before the start.
+Preparing for an Australian runner competition Michelle Jenneke is no different from other athletes.
+She has regular running and training at the gym.
+On the day of the competition, she always runs before the start.
 He tries to maintain inner calm and to be focused.
 At the start, the excitement overwhelms.